 Mencap works with many organisations who support our work to provide better employment prospects for people with a learning disability.

-Below are details about some of the organisations we work with and how they’re support has helped us to improve independence for people with a learning disability.
+Below are details about some of the organisations we work with and how their support has helped us to improve independence for people with a learning disability.

 The National Lottery Community Fund and European Union Social Fund